fcn06/swarm/README.md

 * `configuration`: Manages all your Swarm.rs configuration files.
 * `llm_api`: Provides a convenient interface for interacting with various Large Language Models via an OpenAI-compatible API.
 * `mcp_agent_backbone`: A runtime to interact with MCP server.
 Designed to be integrated into an A2A agent, granting him capability to connect to external set of tools.
 The MCP runtime can be connected to its own LLM.
 Note: An external mcp\_server (like the illustrative project or Apify) is needed for these agents to function.
+* `agent_discovery_service`: An http service.
+Each agent register to this service.
+It then exposes an endpoint to list all available agents.
 * `examples`: Contain mulitple illustrative examples to interact with swarm
     * `mcp_agent_endpoint`: A testing utility for MCP runtime to receive and process requests through a MCP server.
     * `mcp_server`: A MCP server exposing three tools, mostly for testing purpose.